afontcu/afontcu.dev/content/blog/culture-of-testing/index.md

 ---
 title: 'Creating a culture of testing'
 description: 'Let’s say you are sold on the idea of testing.
-You know it’s important, and you are struggling selling it to your team, your managers, your colleagues.
+You know it’s important, but you find it hard to sell it to your team, your managers, your colleagues.
 Why is that?'
 date: '2019-06-03T07:56:01.115Z'
 categories: ''
-keywords: ''
+tags: ['Testing']
-slug: creating-culture-testing
+slug: culture-of-testing
 ---

-Let’s say you are sold on the idea of testing.
-You know it’s essential, and you are struggling to sell it to your team, your managers, and your colleagues.

 ## Why is it so hard?